cncf/foundation/charter.md

 	-	i. commit that they have the available bandwidth to make the time to invest in the CNCF TOC,

-	-	ii. demonstrate an advanced level of professional experience as engineers in the scope of CNCF,
+	-	ii. demonstrate an advanced level of professional experience as leaders with demonstrated technical experience in the scope of CNCF,

 	-	iii. demonstrate seniority sufficient to access additional staff or community members to assist in their TOC preparations, and